hed-standard/hed-web/README.md

 # hedweb

 This project contains the web interface code for deploying HED tools as a web application running in a docker module.
-The instructions assume that you have cloned the `hed-web` github repository:
+The instructions assume that you have cloned the `hed-web` GitHub repository:

 ```
 git clone https://github.com/hed-standard/hed-web